icssc/AntAlmanac/README.md

     If none of those work for any reason, you can defer to your Operating System's package manager or [the downloads from the official website](https://nodejs.org/en/download).

-2. Install `pnpm` (version 10 or higher).
+2. Install `pnpm`.
 This is our package manager of choice for this project.
+The exact version we use is pinned in the root `package.json` (the `packageManager` field).
    It's responsible for installing, uninstalling, and keeping track of the app's dependencies.

     ```bash